mvysny/vaadin-on-kotlin/docs/creating_ui.md

 ```

 This code builds a component *hierarchy* (a tree of components, in this case fields nested in a form layout).
 The components'
-client-side code then renders themselves as HTML elements.
+client-side code then renders itself as HTML elements.

 With VoK, we create UIs by creating component hierarchies.
 We will now show how that is done in VoK in a minute.